 The first wave of mainstream coffee use was the proliferation of Folgers onto every dining table in the late 19th century.
 The second wave began with Peet’s in the 1960s and grew to include the ever-prescient Starbucks.
-And the third wave, the current wave, focuses on producing high-quality coffee sourced from local farms, and served in an artisanal style.
-It is a largely American phenomena with tendrils spreading elsewhere in the world.
+And the third wave, the current wave, focuses on producing high-quality coffee sourced from local farms and served in an artisanal style.
+It is a largely American phenomenon with tendrils spreading elsewhere in the world.
 The big names of the third wave movement include Intelligentsia, Stumptown, and Counter Culture Coffee.

 In Budapest, where I lived during the summer of 2015, there are several third-wave coffee shops.
 In early-July, N and Y visited Budapest for one week.
 Every morning (and most afternoons), we worked in a third-wave coffee shop.

 On one of the days, we took a break from our normal routine and went to a park outside of Budapest.
 We each consumed approximately two doses of LSD and spent the entire morning, and much of the afternoon, lying in a meadow overlooking the hills around Budapest.